 7. …and forget it

 Once you’ve got into the groove of saving, keep your hand out of the money jar.
-The goal is to save for the long-term and only access the funds once you’re ready to retire.
+The goal is to save for the long-term and only access the funds once you’re ready to retire or if you want to purchase your first home through Canada’s Home Buyers Plan.
 Early RRSP withdrawals incur a hefty withholding tax ranging from 5% to 30% (depending on your province/territory).
 Plus, you risk losing out on earning compound interest, and once you withdraw an RRSP, you can kiss that contribution space good-bye.
 CRA doesn’t give it back.

 8. Take a test drive at tax time